Democratizing AI: Non-expert design of prediction tasks: Results

-We collected $n = 90$ proposed problems across all three arms ($27$ in the no-example baseline arm, $33$ in the obesity example arm, and $30$ in the savings example arm), paying workers as before.
-We then collected 458 problem categorization ratings, gathering ratings from 5 or more distinct workers per proposed problem (no worker could rate more than 25 different problems).
-From these ratings we can study changes in problem category, usefulness of input questions at answering the target question, if the questions are answerable or unanswerable, and if the questions are objective or subjective, as judged by workers participating in the followup rating tasks.
+To understand what role an example may play---positive or negative---in task proposal, we conducted a randomized trial investigating the instructions given to the workers.
+As described in Sec.~\ref{subsec:methods:rct}, we conducted a three-armed randomized trial.
+Workers who did not participate in the previous study were asked to propose a prediction task with instructions that either contained no example (baseline arm), contained an example related to obesity (obesity arm), or contained an example related to personal savings (savings arm).
+The prediction tasks proposed by members of these arms were categorized and rated and from these ratings we study changes in task category, usefulness of input questions at answering the target question, if the questions are answerable or unanswerable, and if the questions are objective or subjective, as judged by workers participating in the followup rating tasks.

-The results of this trial are summarized in Fig.~\ref{fig:taskdesigncategories} and Table \ref{tab:taskdesignmeanvalues}, with statistical tests comparing the no-example baseline to the example treatments summarized in Table \ref{tab:changeinratings3armtrial}.
-In brief, we found that: \begin{itemize} \item Problem categories changed significantly across arms (Fig.~\ref{fig:taskdesigncategories} and Table \ref{tab:changeinratings3armtrial}), with more `demographic/personal' problems, fewer `politics/current events', and fewer `factual' questions under the example treatments compared with the baseline.
+The results of this trial are summarized in Fig.~\ref{fig:taskdesigncategories} and Tables \ref{tab:taskdesignmeanvalues} and \ref{tab:changeinratings3armtrial}.
+We found that: \begin{itemize}\itemsep=0pt \item Prediction task categories changed due to the examples (Fig.~\ref{fig:taskdesigncategories}), with more `demographic/personal' tasks, fewer `politics/current events', and fewer `factual' questions under the example treatments compared with the baseline.
+This change was significant ($\chi^{2} = 52.73, p < 0.001$).

-\item Workers shown the savings example were significantly more likely than workers in other arms to propose questions with numeric responses instead of Boolean responses: 60\% of questions proposed in the savings arm were numeric compared with 25\% in the no-example baseline ($p < 10^{-8}$; Table~\ref{tab:changeinratings3armtrial}).
+\item Workers shown the savings example were significantly more likely than workers in other arms to propose questions with numeric responses instead of Boolean responses: 60\% of questions proposed in the savings arm were numeric compared with 25\% in the no-example baseline (Fisher exact, $p < 0.001$).

 \item All three arms were rated as having mostly answerable questions, with a higher proportion of answerable questions for both example treatments: 92\% of ratings were `answerable' for both example treatments compared with 82\% for the baseline (Table~\ref{tab:taskdesignmeanvalues}).
-Proportions for both example treatments were significantly different from the baseline (Table \ref{tab:changeinratings3armtrial}).
+Proportions for both example treatments were significantly different from the baseline (Fisher exact, $p < 0.02$).